miking-lang/miking-dppl/treeppl/doc/0-fundaments.md

 ## 0.2 Functions

-Changes to ReasonML:
-  - explicit returns allowed; no need to put parenth. around;
+- Anononymous functions OK.
+- A function can be defined as a single expression (no curly braces needed).
+- If a function is defined as a sequence of statements (with curly braces), an explicit return is needed.
+There is no need to put parenthesis around `return`.
+If no `return` is provided, the function is considered to have the unit type.
-  - no currying;
+- No currying.
-  - tilde not needed when naming params;
+- Parameters can be named.
-  - default arguments supported;
+- Default arguments supported.
-  - no need to type `rec`.
+- No need to type `rec` to indicate that the function is recursive.

- Similarities to ReasonML:
-  - anononymous functions OK;
-  - curly braces not needed if just one expression; and
-  - last expression is the default return value.

-A future note:
-  - optional types.
+- Parameter and return types can be annotated.

+Examples:
 ```
 x = (p: int) => p + 1